scverse/scanpy/wishlist.md

 * Lukas: frequent task: map dataset into other datasets / do an analysis of one of the large datasets

+* is there a way to get a list of available genes to choose from on the command line? for plotting?

+### Solved Feb 3, 2017 at 5:26

+* ~~data and result class that is flexible but allows for convenient way of defining subgroups etc. (-> the user should be able to define different subgroups, different colorings, and coloring by genes) / among others, mind that sparse data types have to be supported [one idea would be to allow for a class `rowgroups`, and a class `colgroups` as possible attributes of data and result classes. class `rowgroups` allows storing names, ids, masks, colors. make sure we do not reinvent the wheel: can pandas help us?~~ -> hack with dict

+* ~~merge plotting functions / add option for placing the legend outside~~ -> at least for visualization tools done

 ### Solved Feb 2, 2017 at 09:58